bhuvan-tech/future-ready-talent/README.md

     Azure Bot Service is a enterprise-grade, natural conversation converter which used to give responses for a particular question.
 We have created a bot which used to solve the customer question.

   ------------------
+ # Azure Machine Learning
+    Azure Machine Learning is a cloud service for accelerating and managing the machine learning project lifecycle.
+Machine learning professionals, data scientists, and engineers can use it in their day-to-day workflows: Train and deploy models, and manage MLOps.

+ # Azure Cognitive Services
+    Azure Cognitive Services are cloud-based artificial intelligence (AI) services that help you build cognitive intelligence into your applications.
+They are available as REST APIs, client library SDKs, and user interfaces.
+You can add cognitive features to your applications without having AI or data science skills.
+Cognitive Services enable you to build cognitive solutions that can see, hear, speak, understand, and even make decisions.
+    QnA Maker => QnA Maker allows you to build a question and answer service from your semi-structured content.